Neil French's book called 'Successful Hypnotherapy' is available from this site and is also published in Spanish as "Hipnoterapia Eficaz"

 Neil French was influenced strongly by the writings of Sigmund Freud but became convinced that Freud had missed the very 'Alchemist's Stone' he was searching for by abandoning his use of hypnosis.
 According to Neil; "Freud had never truly appreciated that a person in hypnosis can converse quite freely with the hypnotist".
 Freud himself, "doubted his own efficacy as a hypnotist".

 The version of Hypno-analysis that Neil French produced has stood the test of time and has been instrumental in helping many multi-thousands of people achieve psychological growth and relief from distressing symptoms.
-Follow the link TRAINING COURSE for details.

 The vast majority of the renowned practitioners; Emil Coue, Franz Anton Mesmer or more recently Milton H Erickson, Dave Elman, Gil Boyne, Paul McKenna, et al. had been and in many cases still are, relying on directed regression if indeed they used or use regression techniques at all.
 The vast majority being content with the use of Hypnotic Suggestion or NLP techniques.